quintans/eventsourcing/README.md

 Boot Partitioned Projection
 - Wait for lock release (if any)
-- Replay all events from the last recorded position from the event store.
+- Replay all events from the last recorded position from the event store up to a safe time margin (Catchup).
-- Switch to the event bus and start consuming from the last event position
+- Switch to the event bus and start consuming from the last event position (Live).

+> A projection never switches back to catchup.

+##### Idempotency

-> NB: a projection should be idempotent.
+A projection must be idempotent.

+There are several ways to make a [projection idempotent](https://event-driven.io/en/projections_and_read_models_in_event_driven_architecture/#idempotency).

+Using this library, projection idempotency can be achieved by recording the last handled event.
+Events delivered to a projection go through two phases: The catchup and live phase.

+An event delivered to a projection will have metadata that describes in what phase the event is coming from, the name of the projector, the partition number and the sequence number.
+Sequence number is only populated on live phase.

+Events are delivered to a projection through a named projector.
+Several projectors can be used to deliver events to the same projection through different different topics and partitions.

+When the events are delivered on the **catchup** phase, the event ID is guaranteed to be monotonic so we can use it as the checkpoint.
+If a redelivery happens we just need to compare it with the last event and reject it if it is lesser or equal than the last recorded one.

+When the events are delivered on the **live** phase from the stream, the event ID is no longer guaranteed to be monotonic, but now we can use the sequence of each partition as the checkpoint.

+Events will only change to **live** phase/mode when all events in **catchup** mode are consumed and acknowledged.
+In between, a control event (switch kind) will be sent with an event ID where no future received events should be lesser or equal.

+To make the projection idempotent what we have to do is:
+- under the projector name and partition, record the **event ID**, if catching up, otherwise record the **sequence** and the last event ID in catchup mode, if any.
+Use the control event to record the threshold event ID.
+- when handling the event, reject events that are less or equal than the threshold event ID.
+If not reject by the previous condition and if in live mode, reject if the received sequence is less or equal than the last recorded sequence.

 ### Event Migration
 TODO